Audits – What You Need to Know (Coding and Documentation)

-The government is giving more money to ensure healthcare providers do things right.
+Audits are critical.
+The government is providing more funding to ensure healthcare providers do things correctly.
 For every $1 spent, they get $27 back.
 Providers can be fined up to $22,000 per year.
-The checks focus on the codes used by doctors for procedures and diagnoses.
+The checks focus on the codes doctors use for procedures and diagnoses.

-First, coding must align with the services provided to process insurance claims accurately.
-As a result, OIG Compliance mandates routine independent audits.
+First, coding must align with the services provided to ensure insurance claims are processed accurately.
+As a result, OIG Compliance mandates routine audits.

-Second, by conducting Coding and Documentation Audits, it is possible to pinpoint any issues in the coding process.
+Second, a Coding and Documentation Audit can pinpoint issues in the coding process.
 Such audits provide an objective analysis that can uncover holes or deficiencies in the coding system.

 Third, the focus of Coding and Documentation Audits is to help training providers improve their coding habits by examining their documentation and code.